 What Training Is Required to Be a Stenographer?

-If you're interested in stenography, also known as court reporting, you can often learn the necessary skills through on-the-job training.
-You can also enroll in formal court reporting training programs at vocational and technical schools.
-Some states require licensing and certification.
-To learn more about the training requirements for stenographers, read on!
+If you're interested in stenography, also known as court reporting, there are different ways to get the specific training you need.
+To learn more about the training requirements and opportunities for stenographers, read on!
 Schools offering Legal Transcriptionist degrees can also be found in these popular choices.

 Stenographers, also known as stenotypists or stenographic court reporters, create verbatim transcriptions of legal proceedings, such as depositions, meetings, trials and hearings.
 Court reporters quickly type what they hear using a special stenotype machine and keyboard shorthand.
 In addition to traditional stenography, many court reporters become voice writers and are trained in audio transcription technologies.